God’s Judgment Is Always Redemptive

 Do your best to present yourself to God as one approved, a worker who does not need to be ashamed and correctly handles the word of truth.”
 2 Timothy 2:14-16 NIV

-Speaking negative things about others is so easy, particularly with our intimate friends!
-So many motives other than love can be present in our hearts.
-Perhaps we want to be understood or desire to gain sympathy, get attention, appear to be “in the know with the inside scoop”, or display our righteousness in contrast to the person we are discussing, or even be gossiping under the guise of a prayer request.
+Speaking negative things to or about others is so easy, particularly with our intimate friends!
+At these times, many motives other than love are present in our hearts.
+Perhaps we want to gain status, sympathy, get attention, appear to be in the know with the inside scoop, displaying our righteousness in contrast to the person we are discussing, or even gossiping under the guise of a prayer request!

-We can also catch ourselves repeating past judgments and holding them in our hearts when we have no current idea of what has transpired.
-Here is when we need more coverage in love and less exposure of others.
+We can catch ourselves repeating past categorical judgments, holding them in our hearts when we have no idea of what has currently transpired nor God’s will in the matter.
+We apply laws rather than mercy, when Jesus Christ came for offer a way for all.
+We all grow up with cultural blind spots that are not truth about others.
+These may unknowingly offend but the desire of love is not to offend but to enrich.
+Here we need more covering in love and less exposure of others.
 Paul further told Timothy:

 “Avoid godless chatter, because those who indulge in it will become more and more ungodly.”
 2 Timothy 2:16 NIV

 The words of our mouths and the meditations of our hearts are to be pleasing to the Lord, as David says in the Psalms.
-Love and respect–what we social workers call unconditional positive regard–is displayed just because someone is another human on the planet.
+Love and respect–what we social workers call unconditional positive regard–is displayed just because someone is another human on this planet.
 It is acceptance of humanity as is, as God sees us all.
 Who else knows everything about us and loves us just the same?
-Can we show God’s nature to others who choose to reveal their innermost struggles with us or when God allows us to see the hearts of others?

 Faith through love is the only answer, as Paul told the early Christians who were being persuaded to get circumcised according to the Law.
-He said if you insist on part of the law, you are required to fulfill it all, nullifying Jesus Christ’s sacrifice:
+He stated that if you insist on part of the law, you are required to fulfill it all, nullifying the sacrifice of Jesus Christ:

 “For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love.”
 Galatians 5:6 ESV

-God always prioritizes having the character of Christ working in our hearts, which will flow out into righteous behavior towards all.
+God always prioritizes having the character of Christ working in our hearts over what we do for Him, flowing out into righteous behavior towards all.
 Understanding that God’s judgment is always redemptive means that His heart, His sole purpose and intent, is always and eternally focused on redeeming or saving the individual.
 Always.
 God looks at a man's heart to see the underlying motives of human behavior and judgment.
+Father God and the Lord Jesus Christ have no mixed motives like we do!

-Judgment with condemnation rather than compassion causes a loss of hope for many who have struggled with sinful conditions, often with history that we know nothing about.
+Judgment with condemnation rather than compassion causes a loss of hope for many who are struggling with sinful conditions or unexpected changes in their lives.
+Many have a story or a history that we know nothing about.
 To put it bluntly, it doesn’t help!
 Even well-meaning but continual correction meant for good is discouraging to others.
 Watch a child being raised with continual criticism and judgment for their failures.
 A child who is repeatedly told she or he is worthless or bad loses hope, often becoming what he or she hears.

 Everyone needs someone to believe in them, encouraging them on their way.
-When a person is criticized for every mistake, regardless of its purpose, belief in self and the ability to change lessons rather than increases.
+When a person is criticized for every mistake, regardless of its purpose, their confidence as well as their hope and ability to change is decreased.
+Who is it, indeed, that is without sin, thus able to cast that first stone of condemnation?
+All fall short of the glory of God.
 And what sense does it make to judge others according to our principles when many people do not even know these same spiritual life truths by which we are living?

-We can learn to empathize with another’s pain and suffering as we understand what it is like for them in their particular troubles.
-We also can learn when someone treats us in a way we would never dream of treating another.
+Through many experiences and interactions, we learn to empathize with another’s pain and suffering; we better understand what it is like for them in their particular troubles should God reveal it.
+We also learn godly responses when someone treats us in a way we would never dream of treating another.
 God says:

 “In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.”
 Matthew 7:12 NASB